RohanMathur17/SqueezeNext-AlexNet-Implementation/README.md

 # SqueezeNext-AlexNet-Implementation

-This is an implementation for the supporting blog: <link here>
+This is an implementation for the supporting blog: https://medium.com/sfu-cspmp/squeezenet-the-key-to-unlocking-the-potential-of-edge-computing-c8b224d839ba

 ## What is SqueezeNet?